crazywooooorm/crazywooooorm.github.io/_posts/2018-08-29-Percentage-Comparison.markdown

 ---
 layout: post
-title: "Percentage Comparison: T or Chi?"
+title: "Proportion Comparison: T or Chi?"
 author: "Xinghao Gu"
-date: "August 29, 2018"
+date: "August 28, 2018"
 categories: Statistics
-permalink: "/blogs/percentage-comparison/"
+permalink: "/blogs/proportion-comparison/"
 ---
-If we try to compare two percentage from two independent groups, which test should we use, T-test or Chi-squared test?
+If we try to compare two proportions from two independent groups, which test should we use, T-test or Chi-squared test?
 Suppose we want to test whether the prevalence of overweight is different between men and women.
-We did an investigation and got the estimated overweight prevalence in both men and women groups, how can we compare the those two estimated prevalence?
+We did an investigation and got the estimated overweight prevalence in both men and women groups, how can we compare those two estimated prevalence?

 [Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test) is a very popular method to compare population means, while in most cases it only works for numeric data because of one of the assumptions of Students' t-test: The mean follows a normal distribution.
 In our case, however, we have a binary output for each sample (overweight or not).
 A more typical method for this situation is [Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test).